quicwg/base-drafts/draft-ietf-quic-spin-exp.md

 the connection does not terminate at the visible destination address.

 Endpoints that want to hide their use of a proxy or a relay will want to disable the spin bit.
-However, if only privacy sensitive clients or servers ever disabled the spin bit, they would stick out.
+However, if only privacy-sensitive clients or servers ever disabled the spin bit, they would stick out.
 The probabilistic disabling behavior explained in {#disabling-the-spin-bit} ensures that other endpoints will also disable the spin bit some of the time, thus hiding the